Skip to content Skip to main navigation Report an accessibility issue

 Headshot of Hua Bai

-Hua (Kevin) Bai received the BS and PhD degrees from the Department of Electrical Engineering of Tsinghua University, Beijing, China in 2002 and 2007, respectively.
+Hua "Kevin" Bai received the BS and PhD degrees from the Department of Electrical Engineering of Tsinghua University, Beijing, China in 2002 and 2007, respectively.
 Bai was a postdoctoral fellow at the University of Michigan-Dearborn in 2007~2010.
 He joined the Department of Electrical and Computer Engineering, Kettering University (former General Motor Institute) as an assistant professor in 2010 and earned his early tenure as associate professor in 2015.
 He became the associate professor in CECS, UM-Dearborn in 2017.
 In August 2018, he joined Min H. Kao Department of Electrical Engineering and Computer Science at The University of Tennessee, Knoxville as an Associate Professor.
+He was promoted to Professor in 2024, and elected as National Academy of Inventor Fellow, Class of 2025.

-He is the associate editor of SAE International Journal of Electrified Vehicles and associate editor of IEEE Transactions on Transportation Electrification.
+He is the associate editor of SAE International Journal of Electrified Vehicles, associate editor of IEEE Transactions on Transportation Electrification, and chaired two International Future Energy Competition.

 Research